PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 Let's break this down.

-We have defined a function `ping` which creates checks the URL.
+We've defined a `ping` function that checks the URL.
 If sending a request fails, it returns an error.
-If it succeeds, it returns `Ok(())` because we don't care about the response code or body.
+If successful, it returns `Ok(())` since we don't care about response code or body.

-The `tokio::select!` macro allows us to wait for multiple asynchronous operations to complete.
-It will return as soon as one of the operations completes, and we can handle the result accordingly.
-The `tokio::select!` macro can handle more than two branches.
-Each branch is structured as:
+The `tokio::select!` macro lets us wait for multiple asynchronous operations to complete.
+It returns as soon as one operation completes, allowing us to handle the result accordingly.
+The macro can handle more than two branches.
+Each branch follows this structure:

 ```plain
 <pattern> = <async expression> => <handler>,
 ```

-When the macro is evaluated, all the `<async expression>`s are aggregated and executed concurrently.
+When evaluated, all `<async expression>`s are aggregated and executed concurrently.
 When an expression completes, the result is matched against `<pattern>`.
-If the result matches the pattern, then all remaining async expressions are dropped and `<handler>` is executed.
+If matching, all remaining async expressions are dropped and `<handler>` executes.

-If `<pattern>` does not match the result of the asynchronous computation, then the remaining asynchronous expressions continue to execute concurrently until the next one completes.
-At this time, the same logic is applied to that result.
+If `<pattern>` doesn't match the asynchronous computation result, remaining expressions continue executing concurrently until the next completes.
+The same logic applies to that result.

-In our select macro, we have two branches, one for each URL.
-If the response from the first URL comes first and is successful, we return `Ok(url_1)`.
-If the response from the second URL comes first and is successful, we return `Ok(url_2)`.
-If neither URL returns a successful response, we return an error.
+Our select macro has two branches, one per URL.
+If the first URL's response arrives first and succeeds, we return `Ok(url_1)`.
+If the second URL responds first and succeeds, we return `Ok(url_2)`.
+If neither returns a successful response, we return an error.

-After these changes, the intent behind our code is very clear and the implementation is actually simpler.
+These changes make our code's intent very clear while simplifying the implementation.

 ## The Third Requirement: Ignore Sending Request Error Branch

-In our current implementation, what happens if sending a request fails?
-Suppose that the first URL is down or not reachable.
-In that case, the `ping` function will return an error, and the `tokio::select!` macro will consume the first branch and leave the select macro, and return the error.
+In our current implementation, what happens when a request fails?
+If the first URL is down or unreachable, the `ping` function returns an error, the `tokio::select!` macro consumes the first branch, exits the select macro, and returns the error.

-But the behaviour is not what we want.
-Even though the first URL failed, we still want to check the second URL.
-If the second URL is successful, we should return it.
+This behavior isn't what we want.
+Even if the first URL fails, we should still check the second URL.
+If the second URL succeeds, we should return it.

 ### Write the Test First